Amoxicillin, 250 mg capsules 16 pcs

 – lower respiratory tract infections (acute bacterial bronchitis, exacerbation of chronic bronchitis, community-acquired pneumonia);

-– Infections of the urogenital system (pyelonephritis, pyelitis, cystitis, urethritis, endometritis, cervicitis, gonorrhea);
+– infections of the genitourinary system (pyelonephritis, pyelitis, cystitis, urethritis, endometritis, cervicitis, gonorrhea);

 – abdominal infections (cholangitis, cholecystitis);

-– skin and soft tissue infections (rye, impetigo, secondary infected dermatoses);
+– infections of the skin and soft tissues (erysipelas, impetigo, secondary infected dermatoses);

 – leptospirosis, listeriosis;